Srobertocs/pseudoelementos/README.md

-# Estudo dos pseudoelementos do CSS
+# Estudo de pseudoelementos do CSS